 - The fuel consumption of your machine may have increased

 - Fuel may leak from the carburetor

-- The engine may not idle smoothly and cause you to run using the choke all the time
+- Doesn’t idle smoothly and cause you to run using the choke all the time

 - Black smoke may come from the exhaust